-It’s a harder brand story to tell.
+It’s a tougher brand story to tell.
 Tragedy feels negative, and customers don’t like negative stories.

 But you also find more positive emotions like hope, empathy and resilience in tragedy.
-These comes as people pull together to deal with tragedy.
+These come as people pull together to deal with tragedy.

 For example, charities can use tragedy to show the terrible situations people end up in, such as in this Unicef example.